 Impact of Temsirolimus Therapy on Circulating Tumor Cell Biology In Men With Castration Resistant Metastatic Prostate Cancer

-This is a single arm study of 11 men with treatment refractory metastatic CRPC who will receive temsirolimus IV at a dose of 25 mg weekly until progression.
-Progression will not include PSA progression; however, upon PSA progression, the addition of an anti-androgen will be permitted.
+This is a single arm study of 11 men with treatment refractory metastatic Castrate Resistant Prostate Cancer (CRPC) who will receive temsirolimus IV at a dose of 25 mg weekly until progression.
+Progression will not include Prostate Specific Antigen (PSA) progression; however, upon PSA progression, the addition of an anti-androgen will be permitted.
 The primary objective of the study is to evaluate change in circulating tumor cell (CTC) counts over time in men with metastatic treatment-refractory CRPC in response to temsirolimus therapy.

 Intervention Model: Single Group Assignment

 |Official Title:||Impact of Temsirolimus Therapy on Circulating Tumor Cell Biology In Men With Castration Resistant Metastatic Prostate Cancer|